Permafrost/Tundra/README.md

     * `$list` is the IData[] list shrunk from the end of the list by the desired item count by truncating items from the end of the list.
 If the list is smaller than the count, an empty list is returned.

+* #### tundra.list.document:slice

+  Returns a new list which is a subset of the items in the given list.

+  * Inputs:
+    * `$list` is the list to be sliced.
+    * `$index` is the zero-based start index from which to take the slice.
+    * `$length` is the number of items to include in the slice.

+  * Outputs:
+    * `$list` is the desired subset or slice of the given list.

+* #### tundra.list.document:sort

+  Returns a new list sorted according to the [natural ordering] of the values associated with the given key in each item.

+  * Inputs:
+    * `$list` is the list of IData documents to be sorted.
+    * `$key` is the key in each IData document to sort the list by.

+  * Outputs:
+    * `$list` is the sorted IData document list.

+* #### tundra.list.document:substitute

+  Attempts variable substitution on each string value in the given IData document list by replacing all occurrences of substrings matching "%key%" with the associated (optionally scoped) value.

+  Optionally replaces null or non-existent values with the given default value.

+  * Inputs:
+    * `$list` is an IData document list to perform variable substitution on.
+    * `$pipeline` is an optional scope used to resolve key references.
+If not specified, keys are resolved against the pipeline itself.
+    * `$default` is an optional default value to substitute in place of keys that resolve to null or missing values.
+If not specified, no substitution will be made for keys that resolve to null or missing values.

+  * Outputs:
+    * `$list` is the resulting IData document list with all variable substitution patterns in all item's values, such as "%key%", replaced with the value of the key (resolved against either `$pipeline`, if specified, or the pipeline itself).

+* #### tundra.list.document:translate

+  One-to-one conversion of one IData document list to another IData document list.
+  Calls the given translation service, passing the each IData document item in the list as an input, and building a new IData document list from the translated documents returned by the translation service as output.

+  * Inputs:
+    * `$list` is an IData document list containing items to be translated.

+    * `$service` is the fully-qualified name of the translation service, which accepts a single IData document and returns a single IData document, called to translate the given `$document`.

+    * $pipeline is an optional IData document for providing arbitrary variables to the invocations of $service.

+    * `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the given IData document.
+Defaults to $document.

+    * `$service.output` is an optional variable name used to extract the output IData document from the output pipeline of the call to `$service`.
+Defaults to
+      $translation.

+  * Outputs:
+    * `$translations` is the resulting IData document list containing the translated documents.

+* #### tundra.list.document.value:lowercase

+  Converts all item's string values in the given IData document list to lower case.

+  * Inputs:
+    * `$list` is an IData document list whose item's string values are to be converted to lower case.
+    * `$locale` optionally identifies the case transformation rules to be used for a given [Locale].
+If not specified, the [default locale] is used.
+    * `$recurse?` is an optional boolean indicating if embedded IData documents and IData document lists should also have their string values converted to lower case.
+Defaults to false.

+  * Outputs:
+    * `$list` is the given IData document list with all item's string values converted to lower case.

+* #### tundra.list.document.value:replace

+  Replaces all occurrences of the given [regular expression pattern] in each item's string values in the given IData document list with the replacement string.

+  * Inputs:
+    * `$list` is an IData document list to have all occurrences of the given [regular expression pattern] in each item's string values replaced.
+    * `$pattern` is the [regular expression pattern] to match against each string value.
+    * `$replacement` is the replacement string to be substituted in each string value wherever the given pattern is found.
+    * `$literal?` is a boolean indicating if the replacement string should be treated as a literal string.
+If false, captured groups can be referred to with dollar-sign references, such as $1, and other special characters may need to be escaped.
+      Defaults to false.
+    * `$recurse?` is an optional boolean indicating if embedded IData documents and IData document lists should also have occurrences of the pattern in their string values replaced.
+Defaults to false.

+  * Outputs:
+    * `$list` is the given IData document list with all occurrences of the given [regular expression pattern] in each item's string values replaced with `$replacement`.

+* #### tundra.list.document.value:trim

+  Removes leading and trailing whitespace from all item's string values in the given IData document list.

+  * Inputs:
+    * `$list` is an IData document list whose item's string values are to be trimmed of leading and trailing whitespace characters.
+    * `$recurse?` is an optional boolean indicating if embedded IData documents and IData document lists should also have their string values trimmed.
+Defaults to false.

+  * Outputs:
+    * `$list` is the given IData document list with all item's string values trimmed of leading and trailing whitespace characters.

+* #### tundra.list.document.value:uppercase

+  Converts all item's string values in the given IData document list to upper case.

+  * Inputs:
+    * `$list` is an IData document list whose item's string values are to be converted to upper case.
+    * `$locale` optionally identifies the case transformation rules to be used for a given [Locale].
+If not specified, the [default locale] is used.
+    * `$recurse?` is an optional boolean indicating if embedded IData documents and IData document lists should also have their string values converted to upper case.
+Defaults to false.

+  * Outputs:
+    * `$list` is the given IData document list with all string values converted to upper case.

 ### Duration List